telerik/ajax-docs/controls/asyncupload/how-to/how-to-extend-the-radasyncupload-handler.md

 End Sub
 ````

 The other way around is also possible, to sent information from the page to the handler.
-The approach is pretty much the same, object that implements theIAsyncUploadConfiguration should be set to the RadAsyncUpload's UploadConfiguration property.
+The approach is pretty much the same, object that implements the IAsyncUploadConfiguration should be set to the RadAsyncUpload's UploadConfiguration property.
 The config object can be obtained using the **CreateDefaultUploadConfiguration\<T\>** method that is provided by RadAsyncUpload.
 The object passed to this generic method should implement the IAsyncUploadConfiguration interface.
 After that, the object is serialized and sent to the handler with each request.
 Example:

 ````C#
 protected void Page_Load(object sender, EventArgs e)